Juliusan/ide-erlang/README.md

 * Functions, that have specs get them displayed as a tooltip.

 TODO list:
-* Check Atom dependencies of the package and publish a real Atom package.
 * Make documentation (source) of dependencies available for `erlang_ls`.
 * Check the loading time.
 Currently the package almost freezes the computer for several seconds while the sources are being analysed.
 Maybe it is because of